HPC-Research-Lab/SampleMine/ComparedSystems/Automine/README.md

-# Peregrine
+# Automine

-## Run docker image and reproduce the result of Peregrine in Table 3 and Table 6.
+## Run docker image and reproduce the result of Automine in Table 3 and Table 6.

 ```shell
 docker pull weiyihua/samplemine_test